 - 4. However, beginning in June 2014, faced with increased numbers of Central American migrants entering or seeking to enter the United States through the southwest border, DHS decided to start detaining families in large numbers.
-Thus, DHS has moved to expand its detention capacity from 96 beds to more than 3,000 beds, with plans for further expansion of the family detention system. - 5.
-At the same time, DHS adopted a blanket No-Release Policy for Central American families in order to deter additional migrants from coming to the United States.
-Under this policy, even though Plaintiffs have all demonstrated a credible fear of persecution-entitling them to pursue their asylum claims before the immigration court-and even though they are eligible under the immigration laws to be considered for release on bond, recognizance, or other conditions, Defendants are refusing to consider them for release and instead ordering their continued detention.
-Defendants do so without making any individualized determination as to whether their detention is necessary to prevent flight or protect the community. - 6.
+Thus, DHS has moved to expand its family detention capacity from 96 beds to more than 3,000 beds, with plans for further expansion. - American families in order to deter additional migrants from coming to the United States.
+Under this policy, even though Plaintiffs all demonstrated a credible fear of persecution-entitling them to pursue their asylum claims before the immigration court-and even though they are eligible under the immigration laws to be considered for release on bond, recognizance, or other conditions, Defendants refused to consider them for release and instead ordered their continued detention.
+Defendants did so without making any individualized determination as to whether Plaintiffs' detention was necessary to prevent flight or protect the community. - 6.
 The clear consequence of DHS's policy is that numerous individuals for whom detention serves no legitimate purpose are being deprived of their liberty.
-This detention in a prison-like setting exacerbates the trauma that Plaintiffs have already experienced in their countries of origin and during their flight to the United States.
-Indeed, mental health experts have condemned family detention because of the detrimental-and often permanent-effect it has on the psychological well-being of detained children. - 7.
-The No-Release policy violates the Immigration and Nationality Act ("INA"), applicable regulations, and the Fifth Amendment to the United States Constitution, which prohibit the blanket detention of asylum-seekers for purposes of general deterrence.
+This detention in a prison-like setting exacerbates the trauma that asylum-seeking families already experienced in their countries of origin and during their flight to the United States.
+Indeed, mental health experts have condemned family detention because of the detrimental-and often permanent-effect it has on the psychological well-being of detained children.

+- 7. The No-Release Policy violates the Immigration and Nationality Act ("INA"), applicable regulations, and the Fifth Amendment to the United States Constitution, which prohibit the blanket detention of asylum-seekers for purposes of general deterrence.
 It is also arbitrary and capricious.
 The No-Release Policy thus constitutes illegal agency action that should be set aside and enjoined pursuant to the Administrative Procedure Act, 5 U.S.C. § 706(2).
-Plaintiffs do not seek an order of release, but simply ask the Court to invalidate the blanket No-Release Policy, and to require Defendants to provide them with the individualized custody determinations based on flight risk and danger to the community that the statute and regulations require.

-8. The government may have policy reasons for wanting to deter migrants from fleeing to the United States to seek asylum, and it has a powerful array of tools with which to pursue such a policy.
+Plaintiffs do not seek orders of release of individuals subjected to the No-Release Policy, but simply ask the Court to invalidate the blanket policy, and to require Defendants to provide the individualized custody determinations based on flight risk and danger to the community that the statute and regulations require. - 8.
+The government may have policy reasons for wanting to deter migrants from fleeing to the United States to seek asylum, and it has a powerful array of tools with which to pursue such a policy.
 But a blanket No-Release Policy-which deprives families with bona fide asylum claims of their liberty in order to send a message to others-is not one of them.